How to: Create a Dashboard With Individual Search

 Update the Data Workflow Component

-Next, you’ll configure the dwSearchGlobal Data Workflow component in your snippet.
-That way, you can have the component reference your chosen dashboard fields.
+Next, you’ll update the dwSearchGlobal Data Workflow component in your snippet so it references your chosen dashboard fields.

-1. Hover over the dwSearchGlobal Data Workflow component.
+1. Open the dwSearchGlobal Data Workflow component settings drawer.

 Value